-Prior to beiing called to the New South Wales Bar, Lucy practised at the New York State Bar as an Associate in the International Litigation and Arbitration Group of U.S. law firm Skadden, Arps, Slate, Meagher & Flom LLP.
-In that capacity, she acted on behalf of multinational corporations in international contract disputes before the US federal and state courts.
-She also regularly advised clients engaged in disputes with foreign states arising under bilateral investment treaties before the International Centre for the Settlement of Investment Disputes.
+Before coming to the Bar, Lucy was an Associate in the international litigation and arbitration group of U.S. law firm Skadden, Arps, Slate, Meagher & Flom LLP.
+She acted on behalf of multinational corporations in contract disputes before the US federal and state courts and in bilateral investor state disputes before the International Centre for the Settlement of Investment Disputes.

-Earlier in her career, she was a member of the team defending Serb civilian leader Momcilo Krajisnk, who was charged with genocide, conspiracy to commit gennocide and crimes against humanity at the International Criminal Tribunal for the Former Yugoslavia.
+Earlier in her career, she was a member of the team defending Bosnian Serb civilian leader Momcilo Krajisnik at the International Criminal Tribunal for the Former Yugoslavia.
+Mr Krajisnik was charged with genocide, conspiracy to commit genocide and crimes against humanity.
 She was the Associate to the Hon.
-Jon von Doussa, President of the Australian Human Rights Commission and has lectured at the University of Sydney Faculty of Law in contract and commercial law, federal constitutional law and tort.
+John von Doussa, President of the Australian Human Rights Commission.
+She has also lectured at the University of Sydney Faculty of Law in contract and commercial law, federal constitutional law and tort.

-Processing a strong academic background, Lucy was awarded the Vanderbilt Scholarship by New York University, where she completed a Master of Laws in 2007.
-She also holds a Bachelor of Arts/Bachelor of Laws with First Honours from the University of Sydney.
-She was admitted as a solicitor of the Supreme Court of New South Wales in 2005.
+Lucy was awarded the Vanderbilt Scholarship by New York University, where she completed a Master of Laws in 2007.

 She is a reserve officer in the Royal Australian Navy.